March 14, 2018 by Burgundy Woods

 All ads are Sponsored.
 Contact Info@stylelushtv.com to advertise.

 In case you are not aware, San Antonio is now nationally recognized as an Art City.
 This makes art the most important aspect of our city culture and elevates our creative community globally.
-Because of this, Style Lush TV believes that our fashion community should also be recognized as artists and on Saturday, March 10th, Style Lush TV, in collaboration with Southtown The Arts District, hosted FASHION is ART is FASHION, the first and official celebration recognizing fashion in San Antonio as an art form!
+Because of this, Style Lush TV believes that our fashion community should also be recognized as artists and on Saturday, March 10th, Style Lush TV, in collaboration with Southtown The Arts District, hosted FASHION is ART, the first and official celebration recognizing fashion in San Antonio as an art form!

 During this long overdue celebration, the fashion community was acknowledged as artists and we formally celebrated the inclusion of our genre into the San Antonio Art Community.
 A speech as to why the Movement was being initiated took place, followed by the official Acknowledgment by Andy and Yvette Benavides of Southtown The Arts District.
 The ribbon for the ribbon cutting showcased the side by side colors of Southtown The Arts District (orange) and Style Lush TV (teal) as a symbol of the two worlds becoming one.